 When adding a 2nd amp, the possibilities are even more extensive!
 Remember that it’s ok if you don’t use all channels present in an amp – there’s no harm in having a speaker output disconnected.

 What to look for in a car amp

 There are a number of basic features that although are very common in modern amplifiers you should always verify they’re present before purchasing, rather than assume.

 I recommend an amplifier with built-in high and low-pass crossovers.
-Ideally these would be adjustable although that’s not a primary concern.
+The best ones are adjustable although that’s not a big deal in everyday use.
 But it does make it easier to tailor the sound to your liking and it’s especially true when using the high-pass feature to block lower end bass from speakers that can’t handle it in order to prevent distortion and get more clean high volume sound.

-Ideally you’ll also have an amplifiers with good terminals which are easy to connect power and speaker wire too, but remain secure and well-connected after installation.
+Ideally you’ll also have an amplifier with good terminals that are easy to connect power and speaker wire too but stay nice and tight after installation.

 Class A/B vs class D amplifiers